sixtycycles/sixtycycles.github.io/index.md

 ## Rod O'Connor

+![Image of Rod ](images/rod.JPG)

 I work for UCLA, where I'm the IT Director for the Department of Earth, Planetary, and Space Sciences.
-We do everything from building satellites to detecting earthquakes.
+I'm working to modernize the workflows and stack in use, while supporting lots of one off scientific labs.
-I'm curious about how things work and why they break or stop working.
-Problem solving is fun!
+Generally, I'm curious about how things work and why they break or stop working.

-![Image of Rod ](images/rod.JPG)

 I like learning new things!
 Some of the fun things I have learned recently are: